SarfrazSh6/go-to-gen-eng-guide/README.md

 Discover the fundamentals of aerospace engineering, including the design, development, and testing of aircraft and spacecraft, preparing you for a career in this dynamic field.
 This page offers a mindmap for the courses that you must complete within your 4 years.

 ### Things to Know for General Engineering
 Access a curated list of tips, resources, and advice tailored to general engineering students, helping you navigate common challenges and maximize your academic experience.
-Also contains a guide on how to navigate takign graduate level classes when you study abroad.
+Also contains a guide on how to navigate taking graduate level classes when you study abroad.

 ---